-- In order to assess the quality of the simulated evapotranspiration and streamflow and the changes therein, we evaluate our 5 simulations against observation-based estimates of average evapotranspiration (Martens et al., 2017) over the more recent period 1980-2017 (it should be noted that currently no gridded evapotranspiration estimates are available that cover our complete study period) as well as observed changes in streamflow reported by Stahl et al. (2010) that cover most of our study period.
+In order to assess the quality of the simulated evapotranspiration and streamflow and the changes therein, we evaluate our simulations against observation-based estimates of average evapotranspiration (Martens et al., 2017) over the more recent period 1980-2017 (it should be noted that currently no gridded evapotranspiration estimates are available that cover our complete study period) as well as observed changes in streamflow reported by Stahl et al. (2010) that cover most of our study period.
 The pattern of simulated ET (Fig. 5a) closely resembles the pattern as produced by GLEAM version 3.2a (Martens et al., 2017, data shown in Fig. 5b).
-It should be noted that this comparison is added for reference only and should not be seen as validation: - 10 GLEAM is not a strictly observational dataset, and it does not necessarily provide better long-term estimates of ET for forest and urban areas.
-The Budyko model produces slightly lower values in Eastern Europe and the Iberian peninsula, but slightly higher values in Sweden and Finland.
+The Budyko model produces slightly lower values in Eastern Europe and the Iberian Peninsula, but slightly higher values in Sweden and Finland.
 At the regional scale, our simulations show more variability due to the higher resolution of the forcing and land use datasets.
 In addition to matching the pattern of average ET, our approach is also able to reproduce the overall pattern of observed changes in streamflow (Fig. 5c,d).
-The simulations agree with the observed declines in average - 15 streamflow in much of southern and central Europe, and increases in the more mountainous, coastal and/or northern regions.
-The two-dimensional frequency distribution (Fig. 6) confirms the capability of our approach in reproducing the observed trends in Figs. 5d, with a much higher frequency in the outer quartiles along the diagonal (12% and 9.7% compared to 6.25% expectation) than across the diagonal (4.8% and 2.8% of catchments).
-It should be noted that a higher-order validation on trends is subject to more noise than validation on mean fields, and a perfect match should not be expected also due to the difference in - 20 normalization.
-Figure 7 shows that our simulations also add information with respect to trends in forcing (P and PET), where PET and to a lesser extent P show a predominant increase over all basins while observed trends center around zero change.
-Overall, the validation shows that our simplified approach is able to capture continental-scale patterns in mean and changes of evapotranspiration and streamflow. - In order to understand how changes in fluxes are driven by local changes in climate and land use, Figures 8 and 9 show how the contribution of the main drivers (precipitation, PET, and land use) to changes in evapotranspiration (Fig. 8) and streamflow (Fig. 9), varies across Europe.
-This is done by plotting each contribution (as determined from simulations where the other drivers where kept constant) as a separate RGB component, whereby each contribution is rescaled inversely from the 2nd to the 98th percentile of its spatial distribution over Europe.
+In spite of the difference in units and the fact that individual basins might have shorter record lenghts, the correlation in trends between the basins is 0.34.
+The simulations agree with the observed declines in average streamflow in much of Southern and Central Europe, and increases in the more mountainous, coastal and/or Northern regions.
+Overall, the validation shows that our simplified approach is able to capture continental-scale patterns in mean and changes of blue and green water fluxes.

+Changes in fluxes are driven by local changes in climate and land use.
+Figures 6 and 7 show how the contribution of the main drivers (precipitation, PET, and land use) to changes in evapotranspiration and streamflow, respectively, vary across Europe.
+This is done by plotting each contribution (as determined from simulations where the other drivers where kept constant) as a seperate RGB component, whereby each contribution is rescaled inversely from the 2nd to the 98th percentile.
 The resulting colormap thus has a 3D color legend.
-From the distribution of colors, covering most of the possible colors, it can be readily seen that contribution of individual drivers shows - 30 a strong variability.
+From the distribution of colors, covering most of the possible colors, it can be readily seen that contribution of individual drivers shows a strong variability.
 Magenta indicates that land use-induced changes in evapotranspiration and streamflow are widespread but generally local in character.
-Yellow colors occur widely in a latitudinal band between 45°N and 54°N, indicating that changes in PET have a strongest influence on water balance partitioning in transitional regions, but less so in water-limited and humid northern regions.
-Finally, the relative impact of precipitation is strongest above 54°N and below 45°N. It should be noted that these continental-scale patterns differ from their changes, which are much more uniform (e.g. PET changes in Fig. 2d are fairly - 35 homogeneous).
+Yellow colors occur widely in a latitudinal band between 45°N and 54°N, indicating that changes in PET have a strongest influence on water balance partitioning in transitional regions, but less so in water-limited and humid Northern regions.
+Finally, the relative impact of precipitation is strongest above 54°N and below 45°N. It should be noted that these continental-scale patterns differ from their changes, which are much more uniform (e.g. PET changes in Fig. 2d are fairly homogeneous).

+Discussion started: 11 January 2019 © Author(s) 2019.
+CC BY 4.0 License.